Negotiation -- Back to Basics

 Register Here

-Our special guest this week, Jaime Bustamante, Director of Trading Assistance, will Present on:
+Our special guest this week, Nobel Prize-winning astrophysicist Saul Perlmutter will Present on:

-When you’re thinking about where to donate, please consider supporting the Ottawa Food Bank
+When you’re thinking about where to donate, please consider supporting the food bank, The Berkeley Food Pantry

 Register Here